daveking63/Jupyter-iPython-Notebooks/README.md

 # Jupyter_iPython_Notebooks
 Collection of Notebooks containing notes/tutorial on various Python programs

-This repository contains a series of Jupyter/iPython notebooks illustrating the use of various Python modules or libraries dealing with various problems in data science.
+This repository contains a series of Jupyter/iPython notebooks illustrating the use of select Python modules or libraries dealing with various problems in data science.
 The current list of topics includes:

 <ul>
 <li><b>NumPy</b>: Part of the larger SciPy library, provides a number of methods and functions for creating, managing and manipulating N-dimensional numpy arrays which includes an extensive collection of mathematical and statistical methods for operating on those arrays.</li>